KyleAMathews/trpc-crdt/README.md

       } = opts
       const user = { ..input }

-      // Code run in transact function gets applied at same time as the trpc call
+      // Writes in the transact function gets applied at same time the trpc call
       // is finished.
       transact(() => {
         // Set new user on the Y.Map users. users.set(user.id, user)
-        // response is a Y.Map that you can write to at any point in the call.
+        // "response" is a Y.Map that you can write to at any point in the call.
         // Perfect for sending progress updates on long running jobs, etc. response.set(`ok`, true)
       })
     })
 })

-// Get shared Yjs doc.
-const doc = getYDoc(`doc`)
+// Get replicated Yjs doc to listen for new tRPC calls. const doc = getYDoc(`doc`)

 // Setup trpc-yjs adapter.
-adapter({ doc, appRouter, context: { users: doc.getMap(`users`) } })
+adapter({ appRouter, context: { doc, users: doc.getMap(`users`) } })
 ```

 ## Why Build with CRDTs?

 CRDTs enable local-first style development — local-first is a software architecture which shifts reads/writes to an embedded database in each client.
+Local writes are replicated between clients by a Sync Engine.

 The benefits are multiple: